-All their tours have put on hold due to the restrictions brought about by the Covid-19 pandemic, but the support to their Aeta Community Partner continues.
-Raf Dionisio, co-founder of MAD Travel, was recently interviewed by a local news channel about how they manage to continue supporting their host communities despite the closure of tourism activities.
+All of their tours have been put on hold due to the restrictions brought about by the Covid-19 pandemic, but the support to their Aeta Community Partner continues.
+Raf Dionisio, co-founder of MAD Travel, was recently interviewed by a local news channel about how they continue supporting their host communities despite the closure of tourism activities.

 “For us, MAD Market is but one small way to start redistributing wealth and value, and promote a more conscious way of consuming.
 We are able to channel income to sectors made even more vulnerable by the pandemic, promote local agriculture and most importantly bring value to our farmers, forest and budding enterprises.
 We believe that we have the chance to make the ‘new normal’ - the ‘new better’.” - Raf Dionisio, Co-Founder of MAD Travel

 “The support of Raf to the Aeta Communities is truly inspiring.
-We need more people like him, his determination and passion to help other people.
-He has amazing and wonderful ideas towards a more sustainable future and working with him has been a great privilege.” said Zed Avecilla, Executive Director of the Lighthouse Marina Resort Legacy Foundation.
-If you want to know more how you can help farmers, please visit out this Go Get Funding: Feed the Farmers Today & Fund Tomorrow’s Forest
+We need more people like him, his determination and passion for helping other people.
+He has amazing and wonderful ideas towards a more sustainable future and working with him has been a great privilege.” said Zed Avecilla, Sustainability Director of the Lighthouse Marina Resort Legacy Foundation.
+If you want to know more about how you can help farmers, please visit this Go Get Funding: Feed the Farmers Today & Fund Tomorrow’s Forest